 The Energy Innovation and Carbon Dividend Act (H.R.5744) charges corporate polluters a fee for the carbon pollution they put into our air, then gives that money to Americans.
 And it’s back on the table in Congress 🙌

-Ask your House Representative to co-sponsor the Energy Innovation and Carbon Dividend Act.
+Ask your House Representative to support the Energy Innovation and Carbon Dividend Act (H.R.5744).

 - help low and middle income Americans afford this transition with a carbon cashback 🤝

 - keep Americans healthier and living longer by reducing air pollution ❤️️